Omnisend for Woocommerce (WordPress)

 Updated over a week ago

-It lets you use your store's data to better segment your customers, automate marketing, recover abandoned carts, and automate the upsell process, among other available features.
+It lets you use your store's data to segment your customers better, automate marketing, recover abandoned carts, and automate the upsell process, among other available features.

 Before you start

-Also, WordPress has 2 app versions.
+Also, WordPress has two app versions.
 Both are compatible with Omnisend but have slightly different designs.
-So, for your convenience, we'll show whole process for both app versions: wordpress.org and wordpress.com.
+So, for your convenience, we'll show the whole process for both app versions: wordpress.org and wordpress.com.

 Installation process for wordpress.org